norgeous/comfyui-chunker/README.md

 # comfyui-chunker

 Create longer videos by automatically taking the last few frames of the last generated video and feeding it into the first few frames of the next generation.

-- Easy to understand nodes that help reduce complexity and increase readability of workflows
+- Easy to understand nodes that help reduce complexity and increase readability of workflows.
 - Chunker reduces RAM usage by saving the generation into a high quality mp4 file on disk.
 - Easily blend overlaps of images, masks and audio, with a variety of blend methods.
 - Preview completed chunks as they are generated, track overall progress, view an estimate of time remaining.